 - Progesterone hormone helps in increasing the size of the breast tissue along with boosting milk production.
-During post pregnancy period, the progesterone hormone level tends to decrease, which stimulates the milk production.
+During the post-pregnancy period, the progesterone hormone level tends to decrease, which stimulates milk production.

 - Prolactin hormone helps in differentiating the cells that perform their own specific functions.
-The alveoli, which is responsible for producing milk after the baby’s birth is active mainly because of prolactin hormone.
+The alveoli, which is responsible for producing milk after the baby’s birth is active mainly because of the prolactin hormone.
 The prolactin hormone is produced once exposed to cortisol hormone.

 - Once the nipples are stimulated, the oxytocin hormone is released, causing the alveoli to contract.
 These help in squeezing the milk out into the duct system.
 The entire process is called as a letdown.
 The letdown process begins only when the nerves of breasts are stimulated.

 There are certain other natural tendencies were lactation happens without pregnancy.
 These include: